redis/redis-doc/topics/persistence.md

 * Every time the cron script runs, make sure to call the `find` command to make sure too old snapshots are deleted: for instance you can take hourly snapshots for the latest 48 hours, and daily snapshots for one or two months.
 Make sure to name the snapshots with data and time information.
 * At least one time every day make sure to transfer an RDB snapshot *outside your data center* or at least *outside the physical machine* running your Redis instance.

+If you run a Redis instance with only AOF persistence enabled, you can still copy the AOF in order to create backups.
+The file may lack the final part but Redis will be still able to load it (see the previous sections about truncated AOF files).

 Disaster recovery
 ---